Keys to Success for Bringing Acute Dialysis Services In-House

 Prime Example of Teamwork in Acute Dialysis Services

 Komar notes that having their nursing staff’s clinical expertise was key in helping get the program off the ground as the clock struck midnight on go-live day.
-The Outset team was there onsite to ensure that the physicians and nurses felt comfortable and confident as they were prescribing and performing their first acute dialysis services on the new consoles.
+The Outset team was there onsite to help ensure that the physicians and nurses felt comfortable and confident as they were prescribing and performing their first acute dialysis services on the new consoles.

 “We had such a strong team on both sides,” says Casey.
 “We really had to do everything from scratch, from learning how to order things to our policies and procedures.
 It truly took a village, but when we went live, we were ready thanks to the support that we received from Outset.
 Their team was there to assist us at all hours of the day.”